SCons/scons/testing/framework/test-framework.rst

   * Joins the lines with newline (unless already a string)
   * joins the REs with newline (unless it's a string) and puts ``^..$`` around the whole  thing
-  * then whole thing must match with python re.DOTALL.
+  * then whole thing must match with Python re.DOTALL.

 Use them in a test like this::